mcastellaneta/mcastellaneta.github.io/static/media/about.e8ac14f5e8468c8a8143.md

 # Currently

-I am currently writing my master's thesis on emotion recognition using convolutional neural networks.
+I am currently looking for opportunities to express my potential and learn.

 # What I like